OliverMount/IEMdecodingForCalciumData/README.md

 ![Equation](https://latex.codecogs.com/svg.image?%20C_%7B%5Ctext%7Btest%7D%7D=(%5Cwidehat%7BW%7D%5ET%5Cwidehat%7BW%7D)%5E%7B-1%7D%5Cwidehat%7BW%7D%5E%7BT%7DY)

-This repository contains the python class `InvertedEncoding` (in the scripts/utils.py) that implements the IEM.
-We employed IEM via for extracting motion direction from the preprocessed calcium imaging of mouse V1 and PPC data via parallel processing the time points.
+This repository contains the Python class `InvertedEncoding` (in the scripts/utils.py file) that implements the IEM.
+We employed the IEM for extracting motion direction from the preprocessed calcium imaging of mouse V1 and PPC data through parallel processing of the time points.
+A brief demo of how to create an instance of the model is provided in `develop/IEMdemo.ipynb`.

 ### Instruction for running the code

 1. git clone the repository to a local folder in your computer

-2. cd in to the scripts folder and set the following paths in the  decoding.py
+2. Navigate to the 'scripts' folder and set the following paths in the 'decoding.py' file:

-	a. `data_path`: This is the path where the preprocessed calcium data are storedi
+	a. `data_path`: This is the path where the preprocessed calcium data is stored.

-	b. `pval_path`: pvalues of the tuned and untuned neurons are stored here
+	b. `pval_path`: P-values of the tuned and untuned neurons are stored here.

-	The two levels of the data directory will look like this
+	The directory structure at two levels of the data folder will look like this:

 	```